Your treatment for an ulcerating tumour depends on your type of cancer and any treatments you have had.

 These treatments can work well, particularly if you have not had any other treatments.
 In a few people, the wound will clear up altogether.

-The treatment will kill off cancerous cells and help to shrink the ulcerating tumour.
-This should reduce the amount of pressure on nerves, which can decrease pain.
-These treatments might also lessen oozing and bleeding from these wounds.
+Treatment aims to kill cancer cells and help to shrink an ulcerating (fungating) wound.
+This can reduce pressure on nerves, which can decrease pain.
+These treatments also help to reduce oozing and bleeding.

-But they are not suitable for everyone.
-The side effects of these treatments can sometimes cause you some discomfort.
-Your doctor will discuss the pros and cons of treatment with you.
+But treatments are not suitable for everyone.
+Your doctor will discuss the possible benefits and side effects with you.

-It's important to know that when you first begin radiotherapy, the ulceration could seem worse at first as the cancer cells die off.
-You might have a mild skin reaction to the radiotherapy, which causes redness and dry flaky skin.
+Ulceration could seem worse in the beginning when you have radiotherapy.
+This is because the cancer cells die off.
+You might have a mild skin reaction to the radiotherapy, which causes redness and dry, flaky skin.